What is the Tech Nation Visa?

 We are unable to review your documents prior to submission.
-Please ensure that you read the eligibility criteria document carefully.
+Please ensure that you read the Guide for Tech Nation Visa document carefully.
 Sending your application to Tech Nation before submission will not increase your chances of endorsement and may delay your application being processed.

 What type of evidence should I submit to meet the mandatory and qualifying criteria?

-Please refer to Annex B of the Tech Nation Visa guidance for examples of the types of supporting documents that can be included as evidence as part of your application.
+Please refer to the Guide for Tech Nation Visa for examples of the types of supporting documents that can be included as evidence as part of your application.
 Please note that this list is not exhaustive and that you are free to provide documentation which is not listed if you feel it is better suited.